-Your data, whether we are talking about your personal info or accounts or about your programs, daily schedule or business docs, should be extremely important for you.
-Since you don’t want to lose your personal info, you are probably using the OneDrive service which is great as it syncs your data automatically right from your Windows 8, or Windows 8.1 machine.
-But, unfortunately, on Windows 8.1 OneDrive is not syncing, this being a common and highly reported problem.
+Your data, whether we are talking about your personal information and accounts or about your programs, daily schedule or business docs, should be extremely important for you.
+Since you don’t want to lose your personal info, you are probably using the OneDrive service which is great as it syncs your data automatically right from your Windows 10, 8, or Windows 8.1 machine.
+But, unfortunately, on Windows 10, 8.1 OneDrive is not syncing, this being a common and highly reported problem.

 So, in case you have noticed that OneDrive isn’t syncing your data as it should, or some data isn’t synced and the Windows system isn’t prompting you with the same, then you must read the guidelines from below, where I have showed you how to easily fix this system problem.
-Of course, you can anytime use Microsoft’s SkyDrive troubleshooter (take a look here), but as you will see, your problem will not be addressed.
+Of course, you can anytime use Microsoft’s OneDrive troubleshooter but as you will see, your problem will not be addressed.

 Therefore, you should troubleshoot the OneDrive issue by yourself.
-In that matter I will help you out, by detailing the guidelines from below.
-As you will see, I have mentioned several solutions; just pick the method you prefer the most and see if the same is fixing your Windows 8.1 malfunction.
+In that matter, I will help you out, by detailing the guidelines from below.
+As you will see, I have mentioned several solutions; just pick the method you prefer the most and see if the same is fixing your Windows 10, 8.1 issue.
 If not, don’t hesitate and try the next method until everything works as planned.
-There has been issued a reliability update for OneDrive, so maybe this has managed to solve the problem for some of you.
+There has been issued a reliability update for OneDrive, so install it as this could solve the problem for some of you.

-How to Fix OneDrive Not Syncing in Windows 8.1 Problem
+How to Fix OneDrive Not Syncing in Windows 10, 8.1 Issue

 The first thing you should try, though it rarely resolves the OneDrive problem, is to scan for a new Windows 8.1 update.
 If there is a new package available, download and install the software as it might fix your OneDrive issue – some users reported that the latest updates are troubleshooting the sync issues in SkyDrive.